 Eye staff writers are responsible for pitching and writing at least one feature per issue.
 Eye staff writers report to the Features Editor, and work closely with the magazine's art team to communicate about visuals for each piece.
 Eye staff writers are expected to attend weekly pitch meetings, staff meeting, and work in the office during production until the editing of their feature is complete.

-The Head of Product is responsible for developing and managing the platforms and technologies that Spectator uses to deliver information to the Columbia community.
-(S)he is fully responsible for delivering the best possible user experience provided by our services through an understanding of the needs of the Columbia community, and oversees conceptualization of all new tools and services.
-The Head of Product has a strong technical background and plays an active role in facilitating the development of all projects by SpecTech.
-(S)he is therefore involved in every step of product management, including conceptualization, planning, execution, and quality assurance.
+The Head of Product is responsible for developing and managing the platforms and technologies that Spectator uses to deliver information and services to the Columbia community.
+(S)he is fully responsible for delivering the best possible user experience to the Columbia community through an understanding of its needs, and oversees conceptualization of all new tools and services.
+The Head of Product also works with the Spectrum Editor to shape the vision for all of Spec’s products to ensure that service journalism is kept at the fore. .
+As the chief executor on the product end, (s)he is therefore involved in every step of product management, including conceptualization, planning, execution, and quality assurance.
 (S)he serves the liaison between the product team and the rest of the Managing Board whenever any sort of changes need to be made to our digital platforms, and sources from the expertise of other section leaders to create the best products possible.
 The Head of Product oversees SpecTech and Product Design.
 As a member of the Managing Board, the Head of Product sits on the Editorial Board.

 The Lead Product Designer interacts with the other sections of Spec Tech to create intuitive designs for Spectator products.
 (S)he is responsible for coordinating a team of designers to design all web apps and mobile applications, as well as pages for the CDS website and interactive content.
 (S)he will coordinate with technical leads to ensure that designs are technically feasible.
 (S)he will also assume responsibility for coordinating visuals for certain CDS-facing initiatives, like interactive content, liaising with design and photo as appropriate.